Vorticode/solarite/docs/index.md

 // We don't need to call render() because we're editing the DOM Directly.
 ```

-Id's that have values matching built-in HTMLElement attribute names such as `title` or `disabled` are not allowed.
+Don't use an `id` that collides with a built-in `HTMLElement` property (like `title` or `style`), a class method, or a field that already holds a non-element value.
+Solarite throws rather than silently clobbering it.

 ### Events